ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Additionally, only the imports required for a specific code section will be specified in each new section and new imports will need to be added and combined with old ones.
 :::

-## Source code
-All code examples used in this tutorial can be found in the following [GitHub repository]((https://github.com/aSpite/wallet-tutorial)).

 ## 🚀  Let's Get Started!